matthew-brett/curious-git/curious_git.rst

 .. nprun::

-    git branch josephines-branch master
+    git branch josephines-branch main

 The first argument is the name of the branch we want to create.
 The second is the commit at which the branch should start.
-Now we have a new branch, that currently points to the same commit as ``master``:
+Now we have a new branch, that currently points to the same commit as ``main``:

 .. nprun::